Prinzyanalyst/Customers-Churn-Analysis/README.md

 🌟 After-Sales Service: Schedule routine customer follow-ups to make sure they are still happy with your service.
 These check-ins might come in the form of questionnaires, calls, or emails.

+***
 ## 6. **Final Power BI Dashboard**

 ![](Final_Dashboard.jpg)

+***
 ## 7. **Bonus Dax**
 This DAX was written to get the percentage of churned customers

 ![](Bonus_DAX.jpg)

+***
+Thank you for taking the time to explore this project.
+Your interest and attention are genuinely appreciated.
+If you have any contributions or suggestions, I welcome the opportunity to connect and discuss any ideas you may have.
+Feel free to reach out to me on [Twitter](https://twitter.com/techie1002) or connect with me on [LinkedIn](https://www.linkedin.com/in/prince-chukwuemek-b33692203/).
+I would love to engage in a conversation and hear your thoughts.
+Looking forward to connecting!